CryptoPotato

 Before we start, please keep in mind that trading with high leverage is very risky.
 While it can increase your earnings, it can also lead to a loss of your entire capital a lot quicker than regular spot trading.
 It’s recommended for experienced traders with sufficient knowledge of market dynamics.
 Always trade amounts you can afford to lose.

-Bityard Video Tutorial
+BYDFi Video Tutorial

-What trading pairs are available on Bityard?
+What trading pairs are available on BYDFi?

-Registering an account on Bityard is very easy.
+Registering an account on BYDFi is very easy.
 When you hop on the website, on the right side, you will find a fill-in box where you have to enter your email and create your designated password.
 After that, you will receive a confirmation email, and upon doing it, your account will be activated.

 Now, according to the platform, there are a few more security measures that you have to take to be able to withdraw funds.
 These are: